How to Hike With a Toddler

 While it’s perfectly fine to be a little strict at home when it comes to snacks and treats, when you hike with a toddler, don’t be afraid to breakout the good stuff to keep them going.

-I have no shame in admitting that we pack candies and other special snacks to bribe our son to keep going.
-When he starts to get a little whiny and cranky on the trail, we start offering food for motivation: “If you can walk to that big rock up there, we’ll give you a handful of M&Ms.” “If you can walk for 5 more minutes, we’ll stop and have some trail mix for a snack.”
+I have no shame in admitting that we packed candies and other special snacks to bribe our son to keep going.
+When they’d start to get a little whiny and cranky on the trail, we start offering food for motivation: “If you can walk to that big rock up there, we’ll give you a handful of M&Ms.” “If you can walk for 5 more minutes, we’ll stop and have some trail mix for a snack.”

 7. Keep Things Fun